-Why is commuting important?
+Why is this important?

-Light vehicles, including passenger cars, account for about a third of global oil demand and produce about half of all transportation-related greenhouse gas emissions (1).
+Light vehicles, including passenger cars, account for about a third of global oil demand and produce about half of all transportation-related greenhouse gas emissions.(1)

 Changing commuting behaviour is a key factor in sustainable mobility, with great potential to reduce greenhouse gas emissions and local air pollution.
 It can also significantly contribute to improving the quality of life for staff, saving time and money.